 José Jaime Gonzalez, the Colombian rider of the Kelme-Costa Blanca team was first atop Pordoi and won the Cima Coppi prize.
 Another Colombian, Gonzalez’s Kelme-Costa Blanca teammate and leader José Luis Rubiera won the stage.

 Ivan Gotti (Saeco) won the 1997 Giro.
 José Jaime Gonzalez finished the 1997 Giro in 15th place, at 37 min 34 sec.

 1998: Passo Sella (2,214 m / 7,264 ft), Marco Pantani (Italy)

 Stage 17, from Asiago to Selva di Val Gardena (215 km) was featuring four major ascents: Passo Duran, Forcella Staulanza, Passo di Fedaia, Marmolada (Passo Fedaia) and Passo di Sella, all crammed into the final 100 kilometers.

-Giuseppe Guerini (Polti) and Marco Pantani (Mercatone Uno) was went clear on the Marmolada climb.
-The duo worked together and in the valley before the Passo Sella they picked up a few earlier breakaways.
+Giuseppe Guerini (Polti) and Marco Pantani (Mercatone Uno) went clear on the Marmolada climb.
+The duo worked together and in the valley, before the Passo Sella they picked up a few earlier breakaways.
 Pantani was the first atop Sella.
 Then, Pantani gifted the stage to Guerini in Selva.

 Marco Pantani won the 1998 Giro.
 That July, he would also win the Tour de France, becoming 7th (and to date, last) cyclist achieved Giro-Tour double.